-Online sales tax is a complete mess, and it’s the last thing a Shopify seller wants to worry about.
-In this blog we will help you understand the basics of your sales tax obligations.
+Dealing with online sales tax can be complicated and confusing.
+As a Shopify seller, tax compliance is the last thing you want to worry about with your online store.
+In this blog, we will help you understand the basics of your tax obligations.
 In addition, we will take you through the steps for Shopify sales tax setup.

 Does Shopify collect sales tax for sellers?

-Shopify is not required to collect and remit sales tax in behalf of its sellers.
-Unlike Amazon or Ebay, Shopify is not a “marketplace facilitator”.
-Therefore, Shopify doesn’t fall under marketplace facilitator laws that require stores like Amazon or Ebay to collect and remit sales tax for its sellers.
+Shopify is not required to collect and remit sales tax on behalf of its sellers.
+Unlike Amazon or eBay, Shopify is not a “marketplace facilitator”.
+Therefore, Shopify doesn’t fall under marketplace facilitator laws that require stores like Amazon or eBay to collect and remit taxes for its sellers.
 So, the Shopify seller is responsible for remitting sales tax to the states.

-Remember that any sales tax you collect, you technically don’t own.
-Sales tax funds are typically collected from customers, by the seller, and then passed on to that state.
-If you don’t collect sales tax when you should, you’ll have to pay that sales tax out-of-pocket if the state comes after you.
-And you may owe some penalty fees.
+It’s important to remember that a seller doesn’t technically own any sales tax that they collect.
+These funds are collected from customers by the seller, and then passed on to that state.
+If you don’t collect sales tax when you should, you’ll have to pay that tax out-of-pocket if the state comes after you, while potentially owing penalty fees.

 In what states do I collect sales tax in my Shopify store?